The Intellectual Property Review: India

 A party in a civil suit may move the court for an Anton Piller order if it seeks detention, preservation or inspection of any property that is the subject matter of the suit.
-When allowing an application of this nature, the court may authorise any person to enter the property and take samples that may be necessary for the purpose of obtaining full information or evidence.121 Thus, in a civil action for infringement, the court commissioner can be appointed ex parte to visit the defendant's premises, search and seize the infringing goods.
+When allowing an application of this nature, the court may authorise any person to enter the property and take samples that may be necessary for the purpose of obtaining full information or evidence.93 Thus, in a civil action for infringement, the court commissioner can be appointed ex parte to visit the defendant's premises, search and seize the infringing goods.
 These goods may either be taken into custody or left on trust with the defendants after they are sealed.

 Usually, the court appoints a commissioner, who may be a lawyer or a member or employee of the court, to carry out the directions of the court in an Anton Piller order.
-Commissioners may also be appointed for a scientific investigation or for making local investigations that the court may find necessary.122
+Commissioners may also be appointed for a scientific investigation or for making local investigations that the court may find necessary.94

 John Doe orders

-Great care is taken when actions are instituted against parties that run small concerns in markets where numerous parties are engaged in selling counterfeit goods or other specimens of trademark, copyright or design infringement.
+Great care is taken when actions are instituted against parties that run small concerns in markets where numerous parties are engaged in selling counterfeit goods, or in other specimens of trademark, copyright or design infringement.
 This is because often such parties work in tandem and in close proximity with one another and if trying to obtain the precise details and identities of one such party leads to suspicion in a market, the entire market of infringers would disappear before the action is even instituted.

 Hence, Indian courts also issue orders against unidentified parties or John Does.
 This has proved extremely useful in anti-counterfeiting actions and actions against copyright and broadcast piracy.
 Once the defendants have been identified, the court allows the plaintiff to formally include them into the suit.